I’m a long-term advocate for localization, but this site has been monolingual for over a year now.

 Read MoreAs a writer, Wordle (the latest internet gaming sensation) piqued my curiosity.

-Read MoreWhen I started writing this DevRel blog, nearly a year ago, I didn’t even have a name for it.
+Read MoreWhen I started writing this blog in 2022, I didn’t even have a name for it.

 Read More